 In the few case of short reverse circulation drillholes reverse circulation pre collars, Vista employed a rifle splitter to collect one meter samples intervals the entire length drilled by reverse circulation.
-Of the 22 drillholes 1,381.1 m were drilled using reverse circulation, accounting for 14%.
+Vista has ceased the practice of RC pre-collaring for this resource estimate, all 18 drillholes added for this estimate are full diamond drillholes.